Troubadour: Liturgical

+Neoplatonic

-NeoplatonicThis theory is one of the more intellectualising.
+This theory is one of the more intellectualising.
 The "ennobling effects of love" in specific have been identified as neoplatonic.
 It is viewed either as a strength or weakness that this theory requires a second theory about how the neoplatonism was transmitted to the troubadours; perhaps it can be coupled with one of the other origins stories or perhaps it is just peripheral.
 Käte Axhausen has "exploited" this theory and A. J. Denomy has linked it with the Arabist (through Avicenna) and the Cathar (through John Scotus Eriugena).

 History

 Early period

 The earliest troubadour whose work survives is Guilhèm de Peitieus, better known as Duke William IX of Aquitaine (1071–1126).
 Peter Dronke, author of The Medieval Lyric, however, believes that "[his] songs represent not the beginnings of a tradition but summits of achievement in that tradition."
 His name has been preserved because he was the Duke of Aquitaine, but his work plays with already established structures; Eble II of Ventadorn is often credited as a predecessor, though none of his work survives.
 Orderic Vitalis referred to William composing songs about his experiences on his return from the Crusade of 1101 (c.
 1102).
 This may be the earliest reference to troubadour lyrics.
 Orderic also provides us (1135) with what may be the first description of a troubadour performance: an eyewitness account of William of Aquitaine.